 There is a biological reason why we are so obsessed with Celebrities.
 It’s primate.
 No, that’s not a typo for private, it’s truly primate.
-Let’s go back to our lesser primate beginnings and explore the results of a recent test where a group of monkeys were given the option of eating cherries or looking at photos of other monkeys.
-These photos were specifically selected by the anthropologists conducting the tests.
-The photos depicted attractive monkeys and monkeys within the primate ranking who were perceived to be hierarchically dominant.
+Let’s go back to our primate beginnings and explore the results of a recent test where a group of monkeys were given the option of eating sweet cherries or looking at photos of other monkeys.
+The photos specifically selected by the anthropologists conducting the test depicted attractive monkeys and monkeys within the primate group’s ranking who were perceived to be hierarchically dominant.
 Now, do you think the monkeys snatched and ate the cherries or stared at the photos?
 The suspense is overwhelming, right?

 2 Responses to “Biologically: Why are we so Obsessed with Celebrities?”